-13.1 Mental health issues are any conditions that affect a person's state of mind.
+- 13.1 Mental health issues are any conditions that affect a person's state of mind.
 These conditions may include mild depression, stress, and severe anxiety.
-Mental health difficulties manifest in different ways and exist across a

-- spectrum of states of mind and behaviours, from temporary reactive responses to painful events through to more debilitating and persistent conditions. - 13.2 NMITE provide information and advice to students which actively supports good mental health, this is accessible on the student website [insert link].
+Mental health difficulties manifest in different ways and exist across a spectrum of states of mind and behaviours, from temporary reactive responses to painful events through to more debilitating and persistent conditions. - 13.2 NMITE provide information and advice to students which actively supports good mental health, this is accessible via MyNMITE.
 It includes information on local services and signposting to external support organisations for general mental health support and support for specific mental health conditions.